neilrhester/academic-kickstart/content/home/slider.md

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height = "660px"
+height = "670px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Intersectional Discrimination, Simple Stereotypes" content = "Discrimination is often intersectional.
 For example, Black men are disproportionately stopped by police to a degree that cannot be explained by simple effects of being Black and being male.
-These complex patterns of discrimination can sometimes emerge from simple stereotypes combined with threshold models of behavior.</br></br>" align = "center"  # Choose `center`, `left`, or `right`.
+These complex patterns of discrimination might seem to necessitate intersectional stereotypes; however, they can sometimes emerge from simple stereotypes combined with threshold models of behavior.</br></br>" align = "center"  # Choose `center`, `left`, or `right`.